Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 }
 ```

-Once initialized, if collection is enabled, glean will automatically start collecting [baseline metrics](metrics.yaml)
+Once initialized, if collection is enabled, Glean will automatically start collecting [baseline metrics](metrics.yaml)
 and sending its [pings](docs/pings/pings.md).

 Glean should be initialized as soon as possible, and importantly, before any